Canadian shoe brands that aren’t directly related to winter boots are usually not the first ones that come to mind.

 With over fifteen locations across Canada, the brand is accessible, yet rejects the typical “fast fashion” business model.
 Lots of vegan and leather styles to choose from!
 Shop L’Intervalle here.

 Montreal-based Maguire Boutique screams fashion.
-The female-led brand offers high-end designs at affordable prices thanks to their direct-to-consumer business model that cuts out extra costs like distributers and agents.
+The female-led brand offers high-end designs at affordable prices thanks to their direct-to-consumer business model that cuts out extra costs like distributors and agents.

 From warm boots to butter-soft slides, you can shop the on-trend footwear online or at the brand’s Toronto and Montreal boutiques.